twpark/csc1130syl/docs/grading.md

 ## Submission and Late Policy

-The following procedures apply to all assignments (unless specifically directed otherwise).
+The following procedures apply to homework assignments (unless specifically directed otherwise).

-* **All assignments must be submitted via Canvas to be accepted**.
+* **All homework assignments must be submitted via Canvas to be accepted**.
 Each assignment will have a specified due date.
     * Emailed assignments are not accepted.
 * Assignments not turned in when they are due are considered late.
 Late assignments will receive a penalty depending on the number of days delayed:
     * -10% for less than 1 day